-A Preventive Maintenance Plan is required for this facility and associated control device.
+A Preventive Maintenance Plan is required for these facilities and any control devices.
 Section B - Preventive Maintenance Plan contains the Permittee's obligation with regard to the preventive maintenance plan required by this condition.

 Compliance Determination Requirements [326 IAC 2-7-5(1)]